quat1024/garden/garden/lingo-2.md

 Got the Q in The Quiet.
 This completes my entire keyboard.

 Got the purple ending in the Sun Temple.

+New session.
+Black ending in The Graveyard.
+Got infinite-S. Working my way through The Unyielding.
+Other stuff that happened but im editing this on my phone and closed without committing:/

 ```{=html}
 </details>